samanthaandrews/samantha-andrews/posts/minimalism-for-artists-and-makers.md

 ---
 layout: layouts/post.njk
-title: Minimalism for artists and makers—A step-by-step guide
+title: Minimalism for artists and makers—A step-by-step guide to decluttering your creative studio space
 description: A practical guide for decluttering your artist studio, closet, or tabletop and tips for being more intentional about the items you bring into your creative space